The Most sought after rare penny in Australia

 August 1931 - 500 experimental coins struck (250 of the Indian obverse and 250 with the London obverse)

-After running through these scenario, Mullett goes on to state that “Other allocations could be made, but ought not to increase the total nor to deny any possibility of the obverse 177 type.”
+After running through these scenarios, Mullett goes on to state that “Other allocations could be made, but ought not to increase the total nor to deny any possibility of the obverse 177 type.”

 It is interesting to note that Mullett does not estimate that any coins were struck in May 1930, even though a pair of dies was issued to the presses for that very purpose.